This ultimate antioxidant detox salad has every color in the rainbow,

 - Use only fresh fruits and vegetables

 - Make your own salad dressing

-My goal was to pack as many nutrients into each bite of this salad as possible.
-To do this, I started with a rough chop of kale, broccoli, parsley, and red cabbage.
-Working in small batches, use the food processor on the chop setting, to achieve a very finely chopped salad base.
+I aimed to pack as many nutrients into each bite of this salad as possible.
+I started with a rough chop of kale, broccoli, parsley, and red cabbage to do this.
+Working in small batches, use the food processor on the chop setting to achieve a very finely chopped salad base.

 After the base of the salad has been created, I toss the base with dressing and salt.
 This has three benefits.....

 2. The dressing is evenly distributed throughout the base of the salad.